CassiG/phase-0-gps-1/gallagher-reflection.md

 5. How was your first experience of pairing in a GPS?

 My first expirience was great.
-My pairing partner, Lindsey was great to communicate with and I thought we did a good job sharing knowlege/helping out back and forth.
+My pairing partner, Lindsay was great to communicate with and I thought we did a good job sharing knowlege/helping out back and forth.
 Our Guide Helin was great as well and did a great job of jumping in only when we seemed really confused, and let us work things out when we seemed to be on the right track.